Artheanos/LN-Payments/mobileapp/README.md

 # Mobile app
-Mobile client for the webservice made with `ReactNative`.
-It is meant **solely for android devices.**
+Mobile client for the webservice made with `ReactNative` **solely for android devices**.
+It is meant to by used only by admins who already have their account registered on the server.
+The mobile app allows to generate private-public key pairs and confirm any outgoing transactions from the server.

 ## Requirements
 * Android Studio > 2022.1.1 https://developer.android.com/